nekromoff/bicycle-master-plan/README.md

 Bicycle Master Plan is a tool / web app for displaying various bicycle infrastructure related data on a map.
 Actually, you can use any OpenStreetMap / custom data on a map, not just bicycle-related data.
 Extensive visual customization is possible by automatical conversion of OSM keys and values to CSS classes.

 It supports the following sources of data:
-- database data (seed your database; markers only)
 - OSM data (JSON format; tiles, paths/ways and markers)
+- database data (seed your database; markers)
+- GPS EXIF-tagged photos (automatic using default seeder; markers)
+- custom feed data (from any public URL/API in JSON format; markers)
-- custom data (rows in Google Sheets; markers only)
+- custom data (from rows in Google Sheets; markers only)
-- GPS EXIF-tagged photos (automatic using default seeder)
-- data provided by users via form
+- data provided by users via form (if editable layer enabled; markers)

 Built with:
 - Laravel (PHP)